chrisdiana/chrisdiana.github.io/src/posts/2016-02-10-human-readable-time-in-javascript.md

 ---
 layout: post
 title: Human Readable Time in JavaScript
 excerpt: This example below shows how to convert milliseconds to human readable time in JavaScript.
 comments: true
-tags: [javascript]
 ---

 This example below shows how to convert milliseconds to human readable time such as *3 days 2 hours and 29 seconds* using `milliseconds`.